buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. note::

-   If you see ``twisted.mail.smtp.TLSRequiredError`` exceptions in the log while using TLS, this can be due *either* to the server not supporting TLS or to a missing `PyOpenSSL`_ package on the buildmaster system.
+   If you see ``twisted.mail.smtp.TLSRequiredError`` exceptions in the log while using TLS, this can be due *either* to the server not supporting TLS or to a missing `PyOpenSSL`_ package on the BuildMaster system.

 In some cases it is desirable to have different information then what is provided in a standard MailNotifier message.
 For this purpose MailNotifier provides the argument ``messageFormatter`` (a function) which allows for the creation of messages with unique content.